voxel51/fiftyone/docs/source/teams/cloud_media.rst

         upload_media=False,
     )

 .. note::

     Google Cloud and Azure blob support will be added in the future.
+Currently, any Google Cloud, Azure, or local media will still be uploaded to Labelbox as usual.

 .. _teams-cloud-functions: